 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-This material is sorted at the Hamburg transfer station — maximizing recovery before the remainder reaches a landfill.
-Contractors often manage these job sites through commercial recurring hauling agreements, while following EPA construction debris recycling guidance for standard material-stream best practices.
+Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+This material is sorted at the Hamburg transfer station to maximize recovery — contractors on steady jobs often set up commercial recurring hauling agreements beforehand.
+Please consult the EPA construction debris recycling guidance for more information on proper material-stream handling.

 • Framing lumber and offcuts